blockdiag/blockdiag.com/nwdiag/source/sphinxcontrib.rst

 Configuration File Options
 ==========================

-.. confval:: netdiag_fontpath
+.. confval:: nwdiag_fontpath

    This is a path for renderring fonts.
    You can use truetype font (.ttf) file path.

-.. confval:: netdiag_antialias
+.. confval:: nwdiag_antialias

-   If :confval:`netdiag_antialias`: is True, netdiag generates images with anti-alias filter.
+   If :confval:`nwdiag_antialias`: is True, nwdiag generates images with anti-alias filter.